+44 (0)7447 955 399 | nicholas@nicholastoko.com

 What is a Jungian Analyst?

-It is hard to overcome difficult emotions, to feel like life has no meaning or purpose, to feel helpless, to face hurdles and adversity in your ambitions, goals, aspirations and in relationships with others or to be unable to express how you are feeling.
-Talking to a therapist can bring relief, however, to find a way to access your own inner resources, to find your own inner strength can be a life changing experience free from distress or nagging thoughts, resilient, at peace with yourself and others.
+It is hard to overcome difficult emotions, for example, to feel like life has no purpose or meaning, you might feel helpless, or face hurdles in your aspirations or in your relationship with others, or perhaps you are unable to express your emotions.
+Talking to a therapist can bring relief, however, to find a way to access your own inner resources is a life changing experience which frees you from emotional distress, at peace with yourself and others.

 Therapy can help to alleviate emotional suffering and to help you better cope with life's ups and downs.
 It is directed toward an exploration of the unconscious in order to alleviate emotional suffering which may be felt to be no longer tolerable because of its interference with living.